acoustics-code-salford/.github/profile/README.md

 It will be best if you can include a license (GitHub provides a few when creating repos) even if its the most permissive, especially if your code is public facing.

 ### No big files/data
-Github limits file sizes to 100MB and your projects won't upload if you try to include one and once something is commited it can be a pain to undo it!
+Github limits file sizes to 100MB and your projects won't upload if you try to include one.
+Once something is commited it can be a pain to undo it!
 Be careful what you commit and try to only include code here.
 Audio, data, neural net weights and other big files should be stored elsewhere.

 ### Remember to add a <code>.gitignore</code> file